 Super profit method

 When a partner of the firm is retired or there is a death, then the deceased partner would be entitled to have their very own shares in the goodwill for sure.
 This is because the Goodwill which is earned by the company or the firm is done so after the efforts of all the partners are joined.
 Hence, any profits which might arise will be the result of the previous attempts at building the hidden goodwill of the company.
 However, the retiring partner might not get to share the profits which are made in the future.
-So, the partners which are continuing in the company will have to pay a particular share to the retiring partner based on a gaining ratio.
-This will be considered as compensation for the retiring partner.
+So, the partners which are continuing accounting goodwill is sometimes defined as an intangible asset that is created when a company purchases another company for a price higher than the fair market value of the target company’s net assets.
+But referring to the intangible asset as being “created” is misleading – an accounting journal entry is created, but the intangible asset already exists.
+The entry of “goodwill” in a company’s financial statements – it appears in the listing of assets on a company’s balance sheet – is not really the creation of an asset but merely the recognition of its existence.